 Looking for somewhere to stay that has been a prominent fixture in the Old Quarter of Hanoi for over 100 years?
 A place that has welcomed esteemed guests from around the world including playwrights, actors, film stars, musicians, heads of state and ambassadors?
 Look no further than Sofitel Legend Metropole Hanoi, recognised as one of the finest hotels in South East Asia and often referred to as one of ‘The Grand Dames’ of hotels.
 This place has some serious history and a level of service and style to match.

-Discerning guests have the choice of 364 rooms and suites across 2 wings, the historic Metropole Wing and the contemporary and newly renovated Opera Wing which harmoniously sit side by side combining rich heritage and state of the art technology throughout the property.
+Discerning guests have the choice of 364 rooms and suites across 2 wings, the historic Metropole Wing and the newly renovated, contemporary Opera Wing.
+Both parts of the hotel sit side by side, harmoniously combining rich heritage and state of the art technology throughout the property.
 First opening in 1901, the hotel was constructed in a classical and colonial style that has survived many changes over the years but still oozes that incomparable French style.

-Our room had all the classic style of the rest of the hotel but with all the modern day comforts which make this property a truly 5 star experience.
-Light, airy and spacious, extremely peaceful with a view over the pool and gardens, it was a wonderful retreat and place to relax.
+Our room had all the classic style of the rest of the hotel but with all the modern day comforts we needed making this property a truly 5 star experience.
+Light, airy and spacious, extremely peaceful with a view over the pool and gardens; it was a wonderful retreat and place to relax.

 The pool and Bamboo Bar are located in the centre of the hotel, in an outdoor space which, like other areas of the hotel, remind you of a colonial time which has passed by.
 It’s the perfect place to escape the heat and bustle of the city outside but also has its own unique and interesting history.